WIYN 0.9m Observatory Overview

 The name of the telescope (the 0.9-meter) reflects the size of the primary mirror.
 The 0.9m is a Cassegrain telescope with a focal ratio of 7.5.
 In Spring of 2014 we received a new, state-of-the-art imager called the Half Degree Imager (HDI).
 HDI is a single chip, multi-amplifier imager with a field of view of 29 arcmin - over double the sky coverage of the old imager.
 Using all 4 amplifiers, image overhead is a mere 15 seconds, with 5e- of read noise.
 HDI has closed cycle cooling, so liquid nitrogen and dewar fills are a thing of the past.
 Despite its relatively small aperture, the 0.9m is a popular telescope because of its large field of view.

 When most people imagine astronomers at work, they envision someone sitting in a dome looking through an eyepiece on a telescope.
 The reality is actually very different.
 Rather than look through an eyepiece, astronomers use sensitive electronic CCD cameras.
-Instead of sitting beneath the telescope in a freezing cold dome, they reside in a warm control room in front of computers which control the telescope and the camera.
+Instead of sitting beneath the telescope in a freezing cold dome, they reside in a warm control room in front of computers that control the telescope and the camera.
 The telescope itself resides on the second floor of the building.
 It is enclosed in a dome to protect it from wind, rain and snow.
 Eleven dome vents were installed in August 1994 to increase airflow through the dome, which has significantly improved the image quality.